scriptype/salinger/README.md

 ...and everything should be fine.

-If you encounter a problem with Salinger on Windows, please see the [Windows Issues](https://github.com/scriptype/salinger/labels/windows) and open one if necessary.
+If you encounter a problem with Salinger on Windows, please see the [Windows Issues](https://github.com/scriptype/salinger/labels/windows) and open a new one if necessary.

 ## Credits